kaalam/document.source/jazz_reference/pages/starting_trying_out_poc.md

 docker run -p8888:8888 kaalam/jazz_neat:0.2.1.99
 ```

-Check [dockerhub](https://hub.docker.com/r/kaalam/jazz_neat/tags/) to find the name of the latest image.
+Check [docker hub](https://hub.docker.com/r/kaalam/jazz_neat/tags/) to find the name of the latest image.

 Point a browser to http://localhost:8888/// to see if the server is running, you should get a page similar to